-JFK airport around Thanksgiving is arguably one of the worst places to be as Manhattanites pack their bags and make their way back home for the long weekend.
-But here's the clincher: For those who stay, New York City takes on an almost magical life of its own around Thanksgiving.
-The streets are empty (and so are the best bars and restaurants) and glimmering under the holiday lights and decorations.
-And—if you're lucky—you might even get treated to the first dusting of snow.
+For both travelers making their way to the Big Apple and the Manhattanites who stick around for the long Thanksgiving weekend, you're in for a treat.
+During these brisk four or five days at the end of November, New York City takes on an almost magical life of its own around Thanksgiving: The streets are empty (and so are the best bars and restaurants) and glimmering under the holiday lights and decorations.
+And, if you're lucky, you might even get treated to the first dusting of snow.

 See the Rockettes at Radio City Music Hall

-Bemelmans Bar is the place to hunker down in the Upper East Side and grab a drink when the city is empty and the weather is frightful.
-The Carlyle Hotel's piano bar features beautiful hand painted murals by Ludwig Bemelmans (a recognized artist for The New Yorker back in the day) in a cozy atmosphere.
+Bemelmans Bar is the place to hunker down on the Upper East Side and grab a drink when the city is empty, and the weather is frightful.
+The Carlyle Hotel's piano bar features beautiful hand-painted murals by Ludwig Bemelmans (a recognized artist for The New Yorker back in the day) in a cozy atmosphere.
 The bar hosts live jazz shows most nights.
-Try the Carlyle Punch: Raspberry vodka, Southern Comfort, St-Germain, bitters, cranberry, pineapple, lime.
+Try the Carlyle Punch made with raspberry vodka, Southern Comfort, St-Germain, bitters, cranberry, pineapple, and lime.

 Stroll Around the Brooklyn Holiday Bazaar

-If Brooklyn is more your speed, head over to Gowanus over Thanksgiving weekend, where the Brooklyn Holiday Bazaar is hosted.
-Bringing the best local talent under one roof, it's the perfect place to do some holiday shopping (and nosh on incredible local food while doing it.)
-Expect more than 40 makers, a photo booth, kids crafts, and bites and beverages like Baba's Pierogies, Decadent Cider, Elements Truffles, Samosa Shack, and Strong Rope Brewery.
+If Brooklyn is more your speed, head over to Gowanus, where the Brooklyn Holiday Bazaar is hosted.
+Bringing the best local talent under one roof, it's the perfect place to do some holiday shopping (and nosh on incredible local food while doing it).

 Treat Yourself to a Feast at Manhatta